 This document covers important fundamental concepts that will make it easier to edit Content Briefs.
-Let’s start with the basic topic model as used in the applications.
+Creating a Content Brief is a three-step process, starting with Step 1 Ordering a Content Brief.

 The Basic Topic Model